ofajardo/pyreadr/README.md

 data.
 That means you need more free RAM than the decompress file ocuppies in memory.
 RData and Rds files are highly compressed: they can occupy in memory easily 40 or even more times in memory as in disk.
-Take it into account in case you get a "Unable to allocate RAM" error.
+Take it into account in case you get a "Unable to allocate memory" error (see [this](https://github.com/ofajardo/pyreadr/issues/3) )

 * When writing numeric missing values are translated to NaN instead of NA.